How to Schedule Power BI Automated Emails and Reports

 Use an email subscription to assign users and a time to send a report by email

 Step 4.)
-Select the Report Options and Add Recipients
+Select the Report Options

 There are a number of options you can choose from when automatically e-mailing Power BI Reports.
 The most important one is the Subscription Name, which is what you will use when editing the report automation in the future.
 Use a descriptive name that will make it easy to identify.